 Yankowitz has created previous pieces that include elements of design, such as her "Tunnel Vision" in the New York subway system from 1988 (Fig. 4), and she brings some of her understanding of design past into her activist work.[11]
 This combination of design and activism reflects another side of activism that Yankowitz has touched on simply called design activism, which, according to Design scholar Thomas Markussen, "is not a boycott, strike, protest, demonstration, or some other political act" but is "a designerly way of intervening in people's lives."[1]2 It disrupts people from their daily selves and gives them a new perspective on a familiar activity or place.[13]
 Crossings is, as stated before, shaped like a church, with the mosaic floor typical of traditional churches.
 The players enter this shape and make discoveries regarding religion, perhaps becoming a more enlightened being before exiting.
 By having this transformation take place in a church-shaped area, Yankowitz is asking her viewers to draw parallels between this experience of religion and the one typically found in churches.
 These conclusions are not forced on viewers, but the message of the "game," combined with the voices reading the scriptures, the immersiveness of the content, and the physicality of the space, works to create a religious experience.
 Is this the sort of experience one should have within a church or another type of religious building?
 Is it significant that Yankowitz chose a typically Christian form or is that part of her designer's eye (churches are the most common in America so perhaps the most likely to disrupt the viewer?
 Shake their preformed views on the idea?)
-If this religious experience can happen in a piece of art, with words from all of the different scriptures being read on repeat, almost like a mantra, then does religion need to be enclosed by the walls of a church; do people need to be boxed in to one religion and forced to misunderstand and not engage in other religions in order to to live moral lives?
+If this religious experience can happen in a piece of art, with words from all of the different scriptures being read on repeat, almost like a mantra, then does religion and forced to misunderstand and not engage in other religions in order to to live moral lives?
 Is this art placing itself into religion or trying to understand religion?